J. Howard McGrath: Governor of Rhode Island

 McGrath was elected as a Democrat to the United States Senate from Rhode Island in 1946 to join a Congress (the Eightieth, 1947 to 1949), where the opposition Republican Party had just replaced Democratic majorities in both houses.
 (See United States elections, 1946.)

 He was briefly chairman of the U.S. Senate Committee on the District of Columbia for the 81st Congress (to which the 1948 election had returned Democratic majorities).
 In the Senate, McGrath opposed reducing wartime economic controls and taxes, wishing to spend the latter instead on Social Security, national health insurance, and education.

+In March 1946, McGrath spoke at a rally of 20,000 participants in Madison Square Garden protesting against Britain's recent reversal of its pro-Zionist policies in Mandatory Palestine.
+McGrath supported the establishment of a Jewish state, declaring that the "time has come for the Jewish Nation to reclaim Palestine."

 Chairman of Democratic National Committee

 He was chairman of the Democratic National Committee from 1947 to 1949.
 In managing President Harry Truman's successful 1948 election campaign, McGrath alienated white Southerners but won over crucial black constituencies by integrating the Democratic national headquarters staff.